 Nasdaq listing standards require that a majority of our board of directors be independent.
 An "independent director" is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship with the company which in the opinion of the company's board of directors, could interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we expect to have "independent directors" as defined in

-We have "independent directors" as defined in Nasdaq's listing standards and applicable SEC rules.
-Our board of directors has determined that Joseph Edelman, Todd Wider, Bradley L. Campbell and Saqib Islam are "independent directors" as defined in the Nasdaq listing standards and applicable SEC rules.
+Nasdaq's listing standards and applicable SEC rules.
+Our board of directors has determined that Joseph Edelman, Todd Wider, and are "independent directors" as defined in the Nasdaq listing standards and applicable SEC rules.
 Our independent directors will have regularly scheduled meetings at which only independent directors are present.